What we’re doing to help you update your courses for browser auto-play settings (updated 12/06/2018)

 Unfortunately there’s nothing you can do to override the browser’s settings.
 That’s why we released updates for Storyline 360, Studio 360, Storyline 3, and Storyline 2 to automatically detect when this occurs and present the learner with a play button overlay.
 That user interaction is what the browser needs in order to play the audio or video.
 If your courses have a required user interaction on the first slide and no media, you may not need to republish to have the media autoplay.

-We’re working on a content updater for Storyline 360, Studio 360, Storyline 3, and Storyline 2 that’ll let you mass update all your courses.
+We’re working on a content updater for Storyline 360, Studio 360, Storyline 3, Storyline 2 and Studio '13 that’ll let you mass update all your courses.
 In the meantime, you’ll need to republish your courses one at a time to fix this issue.